Arseni10Lk/Natural-selection-simulator/ReadMe.md

 Some ideas were taken from [the Primer's video on natural selection](https://www.youtube.com/watch?v=0ZGbIKd0XrM).
 However, this project is planned to include more mechanics while also to have lower quality of visualisation (at least, absence of 3D graphics).

-Currently, the simulation is running and the first visualisation was added.
-Right now it only allows us to find the population which can be sustained by certain food amount.
+Right now the program allows us to find the population which can be sustained by certain food amount.
 No mutations were added yet.

 The rules are as follows:
 At first food is randomly distributed all over the map.
 Its amount can be changed from simulation to simulation.